ahmadarialdino/ahmadarialdino.github.io/_pages/about.md

   - /about.html
 ---

-Ahmad Ari Aldino is an assistant professor at the Faculty of Engineering and Computer Sciences, Universitas Teknokrat Indonesia.
-He received BSc and MSc in Mathematics from Universitas Lampung, Indonesia.
+Ahmad Ari Aldino is an assistant professor at the Faculty of Engineering and Computer Sciences, [Universitas Teknokrat Indonesia] (https://teknokrat.ac.id/).
+He received BSc and MSc in Mathematics from [Universitas Lampung] ([https://www.unila.ac.id/en/]), Indonesia.
 Currently, he is the head of the Institute for Research and Community Service Universitas Teknokrat Indonesia.
 He is also a member of the Data Science Research Group, which aims to generate insights from data, allowing us to discover meaningful patterns and make predictions to support decision-making.
 His research interest includes Applied Statistics, Data Mining, Natural Language Processing, and Image Processing.

 A data-driven personal website
 ======